With Treatment

 Services provided:

-Ethos Foundation is a residential addiction treatment center in Alexandria, Virginia that is located in the 22314 zip code.
-It can accommodate transitional-age young adults, rehab for teens and adult women.
+Ethos Foundation is an inpatient addiction rehab center in Alexandria, VA that is located in the 22314 zip code.
+It can accommodate transitional-age young adults, rehab for adult women and rehab for teens.

 Address: 225 North Washington Street, Suite 3-A, Alexandria, VA 22314 in Alexandria City County